-1.1 Oral communication is maintained and adapted as required to promote effective interaction in a work context.
+- 1.1 Oral communication is maintained and adapted as required to promote effective interaction in a work context. - 1.2 Terminology used is appropriate to the situation and in accordance with normal workplace usage. - 1.3 Information related to work tasks is accessed and interpreted from a range of written and oral sources to ensure that work requirements are understood. - 1.4 Communication is clear and unambiguous and at an appropriate level for designated target audiences. - 1.5 Information communicated is accurate and conveyed in accordance with acceptable timeframes. - 1.6 Communication is effective, regular and ongoing. - 1.7 Interaction with others to process the completed work is effective and in accordance with the workplace procedures.

-- 1.2 Terminology used is appropriate to the situation and in accordance with normal workplace usage. - 1.3 Information related to work tasks is accessed and interpreted from a range of written and oral sources to ensure that work requirements are understood. - 1.4 Communication is clear and unambiguous and at an appropriate level for designated target audiences. - 1.5 Information communicated is accurate and conveyed in accordance with acceptable timeframes. - 1.6 Communication is effective, regular and ongoing. - 1.7 Interaction with others to process the completed work is effective and in accordance with the workplace procedures. - 1.8 Reports are completed according to workplace scheduling requirements in a timely manner and in the required format.
+1.8 Reports are completed according to workplace scheduling requirements in a timely manner and in the required format.

-- 2.1 Problems are identified within an acceptable timeframe. - 2.2 The problem is described in terms of the scope of the problem, possible solutions, costs and the effect on customer satisfaction. - 2.3 Solutions applied are suited to the problem and lead to cost effective results. - 2.4 Problems that do not have immediate solutions are reported to relevant personnel in accordance with workplace procedures. - 2.5 Problems are recorded and monitored for re-occurrence in accordance with workplace procedures.
+- 2.1 Problems are identified within an acceptable timeframe. - 2.2 The problem is described in terms of the scope of the problem, possible solutions, costs and the effect on customer satisfaction. - 2.3 Solutions applied are suited to the problem and lead to cost effective results. - 2.4 Problems that do not have immediate solutions are reported to relevant personnel in accordance with workplace procedures.

-- 3.1 Tools and equipment are selected and used in accordance with their design and are appropriate for the task at hand. - 3.2 Tools and equipment required for the scope of work are sourced from available supplies. - 3.3 Tools and equipment are checked for condition prior to use. - 3.4 Faulty tools are identified and corrective action is taken in accordance with workplace procedures. - > Range: Corrective action includes replacing, repairing or reporting.
+- 3.1 Tools and equipment are selected and used in accordance with their design and are appropriate for the task at hand. - 3.2 Tools and equipment required for the scope of work are sourced from available supplies. - 3.3 Tools and equipment are checked for condition prior to use.
+Faulty tools are identified and replaced or repaired as appropriate. - 3.4 Cutting and joining of metals is in accordance with manufacturer specifications.